Our research is editorially independent but we may earn a commission for purchases made through our links.

-Fishing enthusiasts from around the country flock to the State of Florida not only for our endless sunshine but the array of diverse fishing opportunities.
+Fishing enthusiasts from around the country flock to Florida not only for its top beach destinations, but also the array of diverse fishing opportunities that appeal to all ages and skill levels.
 Often referred to as “The Fishing Capital of the World,” here you will discover an abundance of freshwater and saltwater hotspots to keep your vacation itinerary full, from the emerald waters in the Panhandle all the way down to the Florida Keys.
-Whether you want to go deep sea fishing or prefer to cast a line off the pier, the Sunshine State has you covered, as its a perfect spot for anglers at any skill level, where you can catch a monster bass one day and some panfish for dinner the next.
-Pack your fishing gear and get ready for an adventure, as these are 13 of the best fishing vacations in Florida.
+Whether you want to go deep-sea fishing or prefer to cast a line off the pier, you can catch a monster bass one day and some panfish for dinner the next.
+Pack your fishing gear and get ready for an adventure, as these are some of the best fishing vacations in Florida.

 Fishing experts and locals alike claim Key Largo is not only the most beautiful place to fish in the state but one of the best.
 An exciting place to explore for anglers, here you’ll find a colorful variety of fish in the area, including bonefish, tarpon, and snook.
 You’re spoiled for choice in not only its idyllic surroundings but the number of expansive flats and mangrove forests, from reef to offshore fishing, as Key Largo is filled with vibrant fishing opportunities.

-A small town with less than 1,000 residents, Cedar Key is nestled amongst a cluster of quiet small islands.
+Cedar Key is one of Florida’s most charming small-town gems with less than 1,000 residents, nestled amongst a cluster of quiet small islands.
 With a long history as a fishing village, visitors will find ample spots to cast a line.
 Sitting south of Cedar Key is Seahorse Reef, a popular area for experienced Gulf Shore fishermen.
 Covered with long and lush seagrass, Cedar Creek is considered one of the best launching points in the Big Bend area.
 Filled with shallow backwaters from the Gulf of Mexico, fishermen are often seen catching a variety of gamefish such as Spanish Mackerel, Spotted seatrout and King mackerel in these parts.

-A legendary area to catch snook, Stuart is situated in the center of the Treasure Coast on Florida’s eastern seaboard.
+Stuart is a legendary area to catch snook, situated in the center of the Treasure Coast on Florida’s eastern seaboard.
 Surrounded by wide waterways, this city is an ideal fishing destination in spring and summer months.
 Dubbed the “Sailfish Capital of the World,” the city’s emblem is even a sailfish.
 A large fountain with a jumping sailfish sits in its town square, marking the centerpiece of the area’s 15 marinas ready to take out fishing and charter boat fleets.
 While the peak season is December through March and June through July, fishing is a popular activity throughout the year.